+2. Doing without judges

-Doing without judges: One simple example is the diversion of some traffic offences out of the criminal court stream and into the hands of traffic commissioners.7 In Australia, the introduction of "on the spot traffic fines" which, if unchallenged, involve no expenditure of court time at all illustrate the model of complete diversion from the courts.
+One simple example is the diversion of some traffic offences out of the criminal court stream.
+In Australia, the introduction of on the spot traffic fines" which, if unchallenged, involve no expenditure of court time at all illustrate the model of complete diversion from the courts.
 In Canada, the diversion has been typically out of the ordinary courts and into courts of non record.